 “Don’t blame yourself,” Systems Engineer Timothy told me.
 “Take a deep breath.
 Your feelings are valid.
 I remember the last time I was laid off.
 It was a roller coaster of feelings for the first few days.”

 While it might be tempting to push down or try to ignore negative feelings, this is likely to prolong your suffering.
 Instead, approach your feelings with curiosity and non-judgement.
 Notice what’s happening in your body.
 Allow for whatever is there.
 I’ve found meditation extremely helpful.

 If you’re offered a severance package or asked to sign any kind of agreement, Dan recommends running it by an employment lawyer first.
-It’s expensive, but, “They’ve seen these kinds of contracts before and are legally obligated to do right by you — unlike the company’s lawyers who wrote up the agreements, who are obligated to look out for the company,” Dan writes.
-Also before signing anything, make sure you have the answers to these seven questions to raise immediately after you’re laid off.
+“They’ve seen these kinds of contracts before and are legally obligated to do right by you — unlike the company’s lawyers who wrote up the agreements, who are obligated to look out for the company,” Dan writes.
+Also before signing anything, make sure you ask your boss or human resources department these seven questions to raise immediately after you’re laid off.

 “Tell people you're looking for a job as soon as possible,” Scientific Engineering Associate Liat Zavodivker said.

 “Resumé and contacts first,” Senior DevOps Keith Rockhold said.
 “Number-one thing, before the crying, the drinking, whatever you need to get yourself right mentally.
 Update the resume, send it out to your close contacts, and update your LinkedIn.
 Then, do what you need.”